How easy is it for you to trust other people? Do you trust people easily? Or are you often suspicious of others’ motives?

 Or do you distrust life?
 Do you cling to your comfort zone, throw up your shields, and decline the challenges that are right in front of you?

 Trusting life is a choice, and it’s a creative one at that.
+Your choice creates your reality.
 If you choose to trust life in the deepest possible way, you’ll eventually reframe every life experience to reinforce this trust.
 Your most painful setbacks will become growth lessons.
 Finding your path with a heart will become mandatory, not optional.
 Your decision to trust life will create the corresponding reality.
-This a delightful reality to experience.
+Speaking from experience I can tell you that this a delightful reality to experience.